ERBringHorvath/SeqForge/README.md

-# **multiBLAST**
+# **<ins>multiBLAST<ins/>**

-**This program automates the process of running BLAST (Basic Local Alignment Search Tool) queries against multiple databases and organizing the results.
-It is designed to handle various types of BLAST searches (e.g., blastn, tblastn) and formats the output for easy analysis.**
+**multiBLAST automates the process of running BLAST (Basic Local Alignment Search Tool) queries against multiple databases and organizing the results.
+It is designed to handle various types of BLAST searches (nucelotide, translated nucleotide) and formats the output for easy analysis.
+Additionally, aligned sequences may be extracted from genome assemblies.
+To facilitate metagenomic analyses, contigs harboring genes of interest identified via multiBLAST may additionally be extracted for further analysis.**

 **Author:** <br />
     Elijah R. Bring Horvath, PhD (https://github.com/ERBringHorvath)